aspeakman/InspireHA/README.md

   - platform: generic_thermostat
     unique_id: hall_thermostat
     name: Hall Thermostat
-    heater: switch.inspire_switch
+    heater: switch.inspire_switch # use an arbitrary name in the 'switch' domain
-    target_sensor: sensor.inspire_temperature
+    target_sensor: sensor.inspire_temperature # use an arbitrary name in the 'sensor' domain
     min_temp: 5
     max_temp: 25
     ac_mode: false
     initial_hvac_mode: "heat"
-    target_temp: 12 # the thermostat is set to this value when HA is restarted
+    target_temp: 12 # this set point is used when HA is restarted
-    away_temp: 10 # the thermostat is set to this value when in Away mode
+    away_temp: 10 # this set point is used when in Away mode
 ```
 Configuration is via the pyscript `config.yaml` - an example as follows:
 ```